Physics graduate student Paul Rojas monitors the NOvA experiment from CSU’s Remote Operations Center, located in the Physics Building.

 Rojas is a member of Buchanan’s CSU team, along with graduate student Matt Judah and postdoctoral associate Shih-Kai Lin, both of whom work physically at Fermilab.
 Every member of Buchanan’s CSU NOvA team takes ROC shifts, including Buchanan himself.

 “These are complicated systems – it’s not like a GM truck where you turn it on and everything just works,” Buchanan said.
 “This is cutting-edge technology, and to make sure everything is working correctly requires someone sitting in a room, looking at diagnostics.
-It we notice one of the detectors doing something we don’t expect to see, we let the experts how, and they can repair it.”
+If we notice one of the detectors doing something we don’t expect to see, we let the experts know, and they can repair it.”

 The afternoon of Dec.
 19, all was quiet in the CSU ROC, as Rojas kept vigil over readings of temperature, voltage, beam profile and security cameras.
 “We want it to be quiet,” said Rojas, who was set to pull four consecutive eight-hour shifts (with breaks for sleep).
 Unlike in the movies, where operations centers like CSU’s are the first places some anomaly or menace is detected (think beeping screens and red alerts), a quiet shift is a good shift.